fglock/Perlito/README-perlito5-Java.md

   - an empty package works for importing builtin types or primitives (`String`, `Long`, `long`)

   - an `import` specification works for importing Java classes

-These extensions are experimental and may be deprecated:

-  - (experimental) an `extends` specification works for adding methods to an existing class

-  - (experimental) an `implements` specification works for adding methods to an existing interface

-  - (experimental) a `header` specification works for creating a Java package

 Calling a Perl subroutine from Java